mkorcha/android-locale-api/README.md

 Usage
 -----
-(http://geekgarage.labasland.net/local-aar-android-library/)[This site provides a very straightforward method of using AAR files in Android Studio].
+[This site provides a very straightforward method of using AAR files in Android Studio(http://geekgarage.labasland.net/local-aar-android-library/).
 You essentially add a new directory to your project, include it as a flat repository, and add it to your dependencies in Gradle.

 Building
 --------
 If the normal build button doesn't work, open the terminal tab in Android Studio and type the following:

 Windows:

     gradlew.bat clean
     gradlew.bar aR

 Others:

 	./gradlew clean
 	./gradlew aR